SkyScenes: A Synthetic Dataset for Aerial Scene Understanding

 2. Augmenting training on real images with SkyScenes data can improve real-world performance

-3. Controlled variations in SkyScenes can offer insights into how models respond to changes in viewpoint conditions
+3. Controlled variations in SkyScenes can offer insights into how models respond to changes in viewpoint conditions(height and pitch), weather and time of day

 4. Incorporating additional sensor modalities (depth) can improve aerial scene understanding